fleetdm/fleet/docs/REST API/Translator.md

 ## Translate IDs

 Transforms a host name into a host id.
-For example, the Fleet UI use this endpoint when sending live queries to a set of hosts.
+For example, the Fleet UI uses this endpoint when sending live queries to a set of hosts.

 `POST /api/v1/fleet/translate`